-Table F - 2 summarizes useful life ranges for Ontario's Local Distribution Companies' non-distribution assets.
-Table F - 2 contains assets that were not studied in detail in this analysis and represent recommended ranges based on the experience of Ontario LDCs interviewed.
+Table F - 2 summarizes useful and typical lives for Ontario's Local Distribution Companies' non-distribution assets.
+Please note that the useful life values were based on industry standards and utility's practices.
 A further analysis of these assets is not considered necessary.